JetBrains/teamcity-documentation/topics/agent-cloud-profile.md

 Instruct TeamCity to stop a cloud agent machine using this setting and the _Additional terminate conditions_ options.
 Specify the period (in minutes) for TeamCity to wait before stopping an idle build agent.
 Leave empty for no timeout.

+When a cloud agent is in [maintenance mode](build-agents-configuration-and-maintenance.md#disable-for-maintenance), terminate conditions will not work.
+When you enable the cloud agent again, the settings will be applied.

 </td></tr><tr>

 <td id="agent-terminate-condition">